freenas/freenas-docs/userguide/services.rst

 :numref:`Figure %s <configuring_ftp_fig>`
 shows the configuration screen for :menuselection:`Services --> FTP`.
-Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+Some settings are only available in :guilabel:`Advanced Mode`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.